Getting Data

 What could this mean for artists and creators?

-With this technology, artists could sketch or write on unconventional surfaces or even create digital art in the air.
+With this technology, artists can sketch or write on unconventional surfaces, or even create digital art in mid-air.
 The stylus could operate up to 10 centimeters above a surface, capturing every gesture and movement.

-This opens up new possibilities for 3D object creation, spatial gestures, and interactive design.
+This opens up new possibilities for creating 3D objects, utilizing spatial gestures, and designing interactive experiences.
 It could also allow for handwriting recognition and advanced gesture controls, expanding the stylus’s use far beyond traditional drawing.

 ALSO READ | Can Acquiring Perplexity Help Apple Regain Its Edge in the AI Race?